ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

 - version REQUIRED: SATP protocol Version see {satp-protocol-version}} as a string "major.minor".
+This should assist in diagnosing problems when different versions of the standard are used.

 - messageType REQUIRED: urn:ietf:satp:msgtype:reject-msg